 Persistence should be managed to ensure there is enough disk space and to ensure persistence operations do not add significant latency to cache operations.
 Latency is specific to active persistence mode and can affect cache performance because persistence operations are being performed in parallel with cache operations.

 - Plan for Persistence Storage

 - Plan for Persistence Memory Overhead

+- Plan for CPU Overhead

 - Monitor Persistence Storage Usage

 - Monitoring Persistence Latencies

 Plan for Persistence Storage